-All such cases as specified in this subparagraph shall be reported to CAA within seven days of the issuance of such certification authorisation.
-The organisation issuing the one-off authorisation shall ensure that any such maintenance that could affect flight safety is rechecked by an appropriately approved organisation.
+All such cases as specified in this subparagraph shall be reported to CAA within seven days after issuing such certification authorisation.
+The organisation issuing the one-off authorisation shall ensure that any such maintenance that could affect flight safety is re-checked by an appropriately approved organisation.